jalvarez212/favor/README.md

 ### USAGE

 Run `node app.js` in terminal from project directory.
+The navigate to http://localhost:3000/ in your browser.

 For best experience use Firefox or Chrome with web3 extension and mobile device emulator enabled.